-I am pleased to present the Society's 2023 Annual Report and Accounts to our members.
-Despite a difficult economic environment, our centenary year has been yet another excellent year for the Society with record growth and profitability, resulting in a stronger capital position.
-This has been the result of sticking to our core purpose of helping our members, old and new, build better futures with our assistance.
-We welcomed a record number of new members into the Society - a clear recognition that we are a listening, flexible and trusted provider of mortgages and savings in our communities.
+In my first year as Chair, I am delighted to present the Society's 2024 Annual Report and Accounts to our members.
+In our 101st year, the Society has achieved yet another record performance.
+This has been delivered through our core purpose of helping our members build better futures through the Society being a flexible and trusted provider of mortgages and savings in our communities.